 Hello and welcome to the Sex Positively Blog Hop, the brainchild of fellow author, Grace Duncan.
 From November 9th through November 22nd, you’ll hear from some of your favorite romance authors sharing their positive views on sexuality, as opposed to the negative spin we get from most lawmakers, the media, and ‘concerned citizens.’
 For the entire list of participants in the hop according to dates posting, check out this link here.
 There is a link at the bottom of the post for the websites themselves.

 When thinking about how we are taught to perceive sex, it’s actually rather mindboggling.
 We sell cars, cereal, toothpaste, and more with sex, yet the person that actually enjoys engaging in sex is seen as a slut, a whore, a player, or worse.
+Many people Buy sexual enhancers online some people also called it as Potenzmittel online kaufen.
 It’s not reserved for women to be shamed either, though that does seem to be more prevalent.
 And then we can add in non-hetronormative, vanilla sex, and all hell breaks loose.
 That is why many individuals who would like to express their sexuality through the use of tools cannot easily do so because of the stigma.
-Many opt to buy online on sites like Plug Lust for sex toys as they are afraid of buying from local adult shops.
+Many opt to buy online on sites like bboutique for sex toys as they are afraid of buying from local adult shops.

 The Madison Institute Newsletter, Fall Issue, 1894: